Washington Nationals Odds

 • Bet on the Nationals to make the playoffs or win the division.

 A number of sportsbooks will also offer up futures that have a player prop perspective.
 These will revolve around individual accomplishments.
-But, player award bets are not allowed.
+But in Virginia player award bets are not allowed.
 For example:

 • No bets are allowed on Nationals players to win MVP, Cy Young, etc.